Shayype White Paper

 we’re authorised to perform an action) then in a world where much of the time

-we can’t see or hear those we’re dealing with, we’re always going to have major
+we cannot see or hear those we’re dealing with, we’re always going to have

-phone or face-to-face - will always be fraught with danger.
+digital and the real worlds will always be fraught with danger.
+We as

 Did